Bridget Jones’s Pan-Fried Salmon with Pine Nut Salsa Recipe

 Reprinted with permission from Ottolenghi Simple: A Cookbook by Yotam Ottolenghi, copyright © 2018.
 Published by Ten Speed Press, an imprint of Penguin Random House.
 Photography credit: Jonathan Lovekin © 2018.
 Buy online.

-- 1 good pinch (¼ tsp) of saffron threads, mixed with 1 tbsp hot water
+1 good pinch (¼ teaspoon) saffron threads, mixed with 1 tbsp hot water

-- Mix the salmon with 1 tbsp of the oil, a rounded ¼ tsp salt, and a good grind of pepper.
+Mix the salmon with 1 Tablespoon of the oil, a rounded ¼ teaspoon salt, and a good grind of pepper.
 Set aside while you make the salsa.